 Points likelihood: 75%, Last points: 2019, Last DNF: 2014

 Pole isn’t a particularly lucky place to start from in Melbourne.
-While the polesitter has finished on the podium in all but one of the last nine races here, they’ve also gone on to win the Australian Grand Prix just once in the last eight years.
+While the polesitter has finished on the podium in all but one of the last nine races here, they’ve also gone on to win the Australian Grand Prix just once in the last eight races.
 In all of the last four events at the Albert Park track, the polesitter (Lewis Hamilton at all three) has finished as runner-up in the Grand Prix.
 While pole has been converted into a win nine times in the 24 races at the Albert Park track since 1996, the polesitter has also retired from the Grand Prix here seven times.
 The only other results for a driver starting from pole at the track are second, third and fourth.
 2003 is the only time that the polesitter here neither finished on the podium nor retired from the race – Michael Schumacher finished fourth that year.

 Points likelihood: 71% Last points: 2019 Last DNF: 2016